5a5a8/CSherlock/README.md

 This implementation has reduced functionality compared to the original, though appears to run faster, making it good for basic tests on a large number of users or sites.

+Current execution time on my machine is 15-20 seconds for one username checked on 297 sites.
+For reference the Python version takes over a minute for a similar test.

 Limited testing shows a slightly lower false positive rate than the original implementation.

 Note that CSherlock has only been tested on ARM64/MacOS.